 Instead of hours spent digging through statutes, professionals can now ask a question in plain English “Does this new ruling apply to small partnerships in Ireland?”

 The AI assistant doesn’t “guess.”
-It surfaces the relevant clause, cites the source, and points directly to the original document.
+It surfaces the relevant clause, cites the source, and points directly to the original document—the kind of workflow covered in an AI tax assistant safety guide for tax professionals.
 The professional still reviews it, but the heavy lifting is already done.

 A Partnership, Not a Replacement